-Nathan Williams joined University Recreation in July of 2015 as the Assistant Director, Outdoor Adventures.
+Nathan Williams joined Wellness and Recreation in July of 2015 as the Assistant Director, Outdoor Adventures.
 In this role, he oversees Outdoor Adventures Trips, the Equipment Rental Center, Climbing Wall, WolfWheels bike rental and repair program, and Wolfpack Bound first-year trips program.
 Prior to NC State, Nathan served as the Trips Coordinator at UNC Wilmington and was a web developer at the University of Wisconsin – Madison.
 Nathan holds a Bachelor’s Degree in Outdoor Education from the University of Minnesota Duluth and a Master’s Degree in College Student Affairs Administration from the University of Georgia.

 Nathan currently serves on the Board of Directors for the Association of Outdoor Recreation and Education (AORE), where he helps advance the outdoor recreation field through increased research and assessment practice.
 Nathan’s scholarly work focuses on how outdoor recreation benefits students’ leadership development and environmental awareness.
 He has presented on these topics at numerous national conferences, including the Association of Outdoor Recreation and Education (AORE), the National Intramural and Recreational Sports Association (NIRSA), and the American College Personnel Association (ACPA).

-Erin Daniels joined University Recreation in August of 2015 as the Coordinator, Outdoor Adventures.
+Erin Daniels Heiser joined Wellness and Recreation in August of 2015 as the Coordinator, Outdoor Adventures.
 In this role she manages the day to day operations of Outdoor Adventures Trips, the Equipment Rental Center and the Climbing Wall.
 Prior to NC State, Erin was a Graduate Assistant at the University of Houston and served as the Interim Assistant Director of Outdoor Programs at Rice University.
 Erin holds a Bachelor’s Degree in Environmental Studies from Westminster College and a Master’s Degree in Sports and Fitness Administration from the University of Houston.